apache/apisix/docs/en/latest/plugins/client-control.md

   - APISIX
   - API Gateway
   - Client Control
-description: This document contains information about the Apache APISIX client-control Plugin, you can use it to  control the behavior of Nginx to handle a client request dynamically.
+description: This document describes the Apache APISIX client-control Plugin, you can use it to control NGINX behavior to handle a client request dynamically.
 ---

 <!--